Zero-Flow Encoders: An Illustrative Example of the Zero-flow Phenomenon

 \section{An Illustrative Example of the Zero-flow Phenomenon}

 Consider a distribution $p_X$.
 From this distribution, we construct two independent batches of particles, $X = \{x_i\}_{i=1}^m$ and $X' = \{x'_i\}_{i=1}^m$, both sampled i.i.d.\ from $p_X$.
-These batches are paired via \textbf{independent coupling} (Figure~\ref{fig:app_random}(a)), yielding a set of linear interpolation paths $ X_t = tX' + (1-t)X$.
-A velocity field model $\bv_\theta(X_t,t)$ is trained using rectified flow objective \eqref{eq.rf} to approximate the conditional expectation $\E[X' - X| X_t]$.
+These batches are paired via \textbf{independent coupling} (Figure~\ref{fig:app_random}(a)).
+A velocity field model $\bv_t$ is trained using rectified flow objective \eqref{eq.rf}.

 As shown by the orange trajectories in Figure~\ref{fig:app_random}(b), despite the fact that the endpoint marginals satisfy $p_X = p_{X'}$, the flow is \emph{not} zero.
-This non-static behaviour arises from the stochasticity introduced by independent coupling: individual particles are transported toward an intermediate position before returning to the support of the original distribution.
-Figure~\ref{fig:app_random}(c) visualizes this process, revealing a pronounced lack of particle activity around the temporal midpoint $t=0.5$.
+This non-static behaviour arises from the stochasticity introduced by independent coupling: individual particles are transported toward an intermediate position before returning to the support of the original position.
+Figure~\ref{fig:app_random}(c) and (d) visualizes this process.

-Crucially, this convergence-divergence pattern reflects a fundamental \textbf{antisymmetry} in the induced flow.
-For a sufficiently expressive network trained to optimality, the velocity field must satisfy $\bv_\theta(X_t,t) = -\bv_\theta(X_{1-t}, 1-t)$ for all $t \in [0,1]$.
+Moreover, this convergence-divergence pattern reflects a fundamental \textbf{antisymmetry} in the induced flow.
+The trained velocity field must satisfy $\bv_{t}(\bz) = -\bv_{1-t}(\bz)$ for all $t \in [0,1]$.
 This property follows from the symmetry of independent coupling (See Theorem \ref{thm.antisymmetry} for details).
-As a direct consequence, the expected velocity at the temporal midpoint must vanish, $\bv_\theta(X_{0.5}, 0.5) = 0$, which we refer to as the \emph{zero-flow} condition.
+As a direct consequence, the expected velocity at the temporal midpoint must vanish, $\bv_{0.5}(\bz) = 0$, which we refer to as the \emph{zero-flow} condition.
 Figure~\ref{fig:app_random}(d) provides a direct visualization of this phenomenon, showing that the learned velocity fields are indeed antisymmetric and collapse to near zero magnitude at $t=0.5$.